Ukraine fights to hold off Russian advances in south, east | Law-Order

 "Locals who manage to leave Mariupol say it is hell, but when they leave this fortress, they say it is worse," the mayor said.

-UN spokesman Farhan Haq said the organisation was negotiating with authorities in Moscow and Kyiv to create safe passage.
+U.N. spokesman Farhan Haq said the organization was negotiating with authorities in Moscow and Kyiv to create safe passage.

 This time, "we hope there's a slight touch of humanity in the enemy," the mayor said.
 Ukraine has blamed the failure of numerous previous evacuation attempts on continued Russian shelling.

-Fighting could be heard from Kramatorsk to Sloviansk, two cities about 18 km (11 miles) apart in the Donbas.
-Columns of smoke rose from the Sloviansk area and neighbouring cities.
+Fighting could be heard from Kramatorsk to Sloviansk, two cities about 18 kilometers (11 miles) apart in the Donbas.
+Columns of smoke rose from the Sloviansk area and neighboring cities.
 At least one person was reported wounded in the shelling.

 In his nightly video address, Zelenskyy accused Russia of trying to destroy the Donbas and all who live there.

-"Only seven of the invaders survived," Governor Serhiy Haidai said Friday on Telegram.
+"Only seven of the invaders survived," Gov. Serhiy Haidai said Friday on Telegram.
 The claim could not immediately be confirmed.

 He did not say where the attack took place but said Russian forces were preparing for an attack on Severodonetsk.

-Ukrainian reservists staying in a neighbourhood cellar say the Russians have hit the buildings with rockets, artillery and tank fire.
+Ukrainian reservists staying in a neighborhood cellar say the Russians have hit the buildings with rockets, artillery and tank fire.

 "A tank can come at a short distance and fire all of its ammunition on residential areas.
 It doesn't care where.
 And it's impossible to figure out where it will fire," said Vladislav, who like others in the unit would only give his first name.
 "There is nothing here besides residential buildings, schools and kindergartens."
 Most of the reservists had civilian jobs before the war started and said they took up arms when the Russians invaded.